There are many different types of fractures. Direct impact or trauma causes acute fractures. Stress fractures develop over time through overuse.

-- Acute fractures occur suddenly from direct trauma, fall or violent twisting movement.
+Acute fractures occur suddenly from direct trauma, falls or violent twisting movement.
 They are more common in contact sports, skiing and motor racing.

-- Symptoms include severe pain at the time of the injury, tenderness and rapid swelling.
-Bruising may develop and in displaced injuries, there may be visible deformity.
+Symptoms include severe pain at the time of the injury, tenderness and rapid swelling.
+Bruising develops and if the bones displace then deformity is likely.

 Read more on stress fractures.

-- Metatarsal fractures – occur to the long bones in the foot.
+- Metatarsal fractures – occur in the long bones in the foot.

-- Calcaneal fracture – this is break of the calcaneus (heel bone).
-It is not a common injury, but may occur when landing badly from a height.
+- Calcaneal fracture – this is a break of the calcaneus (heel bone).
+It is not a common injury but may occur when landing badly from a height.

 - Jones fracture – is a fracture of the 5th metatarsal bone on the outside of the foot.
-It is caused either by overuse, or following an ankle sprain
+Either overuse or an ankle sprain causes a Jones fracture.

 - Broken ankle (Pott’s fracture) – any of the bones in the ankle can be broken.
 A Pott’s fracture is one of the more common.

 - Ankle avulsion – where a ligament tears, pulling a piece of bone with it.
 This occurs from a sprained ankle and may often be missed initially.